ParallelMaths/parallel/pages/10-30-a-trapped-knight.md

 @[youtube](KLAbM9aDupk?rel=0) _(If you have problems watching the video, right click to open it in a new window)_

-The next Parallelogram will be out on Thursday 4 June at 3pm.
+The next Parallelogram will be out next Thursday at 3pm.

 In the meantime, you can find out your score, the answers and go through the answer sheet as soon as you hit the SUBMIT button below.